 The Human Resource Development Program combines a core curriculum with directed electives that support the student's work background—or allow students to develop specialized areas of expertise.
 Content is based on the disciplines of education, business, psychology, and related behavioral sciences.
-Required studies in the major are drawn from the competency studies from the American Society for Training and Development (ASTD) and the Society of Human Resource Management (SHRM).
+Required studies in the major are drawn from the competency studies from the Association of Talent Development (ATD), formerly known as the American Society for Training and Development (ASTD) and the Society of Human Resource Management (SHRM).

 Human resource development specialists provide the training and education in technical, supervisory, motivational, diversification, and orientation areas that organizations need to be successful and productive enterprises.
 These professionals conduct, plan, and manage education, training, and other human resource development activities.

 Jobs typically held by human resource development graduates include those with responsibilities for training and development, organization development, career development, performance management systems, union/labor relations, and human resource development activities.

 Our graduates are hired for a variety of positions, including: